pandyama/UCVA/README.md

 | /manageUsers     | Manage Users in the System        |

 --------------------------------------------------------
-## HOW
-- In order to run the code, you just need to run the **BackendApplication.java** and it will start the spring server
-- If you are using an IDE like IntelliJ or Eclipse, after cloning the repo, make sure to create a Configuration that's pointed to **BackendApplication.java**

 ## WHY
 - This is the Final Project for ENSF607 course at University of Calgary
 - The project is designed for the Vet Department at University of Calgary